Benefits of Using a Water Softener

-If you have an electric water heater, up to 30 pounds of rock-like scale can accumulate in the tank from hard water.
-The scale is a poor heat conductor.
+If you use an electric water heater, up to 30 pounds of rock-like scale can build up in the tank from hard water.
+The scale is a bad heat conductor.
 It can reduce the life of your heating element, because it has to work longer to heat water.

 Soft Skin, Brighter Laundry and Cleaner Dishes

-Hard water minerals accumulate on your skin and in your hair, making it look dull.
-It can also contribute to painful razor burn.
+Hard water minerals build up on your skin and in your hair, causing it to look dull.
+It can also lead to painful razor burn.

 Soft water is more efficient at rinsing soap residue, so you’ll have silkier skin and sleeker hair.
-Plus, your clothes will look less faded and your dishes will look cleaner.
+Plus, your clothes will look more colorful and your dishes will have fewer spots.